Whirlpool... Probably the worst Water heater ever made......

 Just design something similar to Bradford White

-The stockholders of this company need to clean house to finally fix this disaster.
+This company needs to clean house to finally fix this disaster.

 Its not funny if you are someone stuck with this awful brand.